-Treatment for migraines has a very low success rate.
-This fact is easy to explain considering the polymorphism of this medical condition.
-Migraines are not always predictable, but environmental, emotional, and physical factors can trigger them.
+Treatment for migraines has a shallow success rate.
+This fact is easy to explain, considering the polymorphism of this medical condition.
+Migraines are unpredictable, but environmental, emotional, and physical factors can trigger them.
 Therefore, they can be treated and minimized by paying attention to these things.
-It can be helpful to keep a journal of your migraines to better understand when they occur, to identify possible triggers.
+It can be helpful to keep a journal of your migraines to understand them better when they occur and to identify possible triggers.

 Birth control pills, medications, dietary factors, caffeine, and tobacco are known to increase ocular migraine rates, a type of migraine.
-It may be beneficial to speak to your doctor about changing your diet, medication, and quitting smoking and caffeine to prevent possible eye migraines.
+Speaking to your doctor about changing your diet and medication and quitting smoking and caffeine to prevent possible eye migraines may be beneficial.
 Acupuncture, massage, and relaxation techniques are treatments for ocular migraines that help minimize the symptoms by relieving stress and improving blood circulation.

-Eating healthy, balanced meals, getting enough sleep, exercising regularly, and drinking plenty of water is also a treatment for ocular migraines that can help.
+Eating healthy, balanced meals, getting enough sleep, exercising regularly, and drinking plenty of water are also treatments for ocular migraines that can help.
 Natural supplements can help prevent ocular migraines and can be discussed with your doctor.

-If you have ocular migraines, it is important to pay attention to your body’s signals and stay as balanced as possible to minimize these events.
+If you have ocular migraines, paying attention to your body’s signals and staying balanced to minimize these events is essential.
 Your doctor can help you develop a strategy to improve your health and the severity and frequency of ocular migraines.

-Migraine is classified as a pulsating or throbbing pain on one side of the head.
-This form of headaches are often associated with vomiting or nausea as well as sensitivity to light, sounds, and smells.
+A migraine is a pulsating or throbbing pain on one side of the head.
+This headache is often associated with vomiting or nausea and sensitivity to light, sounds, and smells.
 Some people experience bouts of depression.
-Most attacks are often reoccurring and tend to become less severe as the migraines sufferer begins to age.
+Most attacks are often reoccurring and tend to become less severe as the migraine sufferer begins to age.

-Migraine headaches can be classified by the symptoms.
-There are two common migraines: one with aura and one without aura.
-The less common types of migraines include the following: Basilar, Hemiplegic, abdominal migraines, Ophthalmoplegic Migraine, ocular or retina migraine, and status migraines.
-Most women experience migraine headaches just right before or during a menstrual cycle.
-This can be related to hormonal changes and often do not occur during pregnancy.
-Although other women can develop migraines for the first time during pregnancy or after menopause begins.
+The symptoms can be classified as migraine headaches.
+There are two common migraines: one with an aura and one without an aura.
+The less common migraines include basilar, hemiplegic, abdominal, ophthalmoplegic, ocular, or retinal migraines.
+Most women experience migraine headaches just before or during a menstrual cycle.
+This can be related to hormonal changes and often does not occur during pregnancy.
+However, other women can develop migraines for the first time during pregnancy or after menopause begins.

 Migraines affect about 20 million people in the United States.
-They can occur at any age but usually between the ages of 10 and 40 and they tend to diminish after the age of 50.
-Some people experience several painful migraines a month and some people can only have a few migraines their entire lifetime.
-Additionally, 75% of migraines sufferers are women.
+They can occur at any age, usually between 10 and 40, and diminish after age 50.
+Some people experience several painful migraines a month, and others can only have a few migraines their entire lifetime.
+Additionally, 75% of migraine sufferers are women.

-Though migraines are not entirely understood by the medical community it is widely accepted that they occur due to a drop in the level of serotonin in the blood.
+Though the medical community does not entirely understand migraines, it is widely accepted that they occur due to a drop in the blood’s serotonin level.
 This leads to a dilation of the blood vessels within the head and causes them to expand.
-The expansion of the blood vessels is the reason for the throbbing headache sufferer’s experience.
+The expansion of the blood vessels is the reason for the throbbing headaches sufferers experience.

 Types of Migraine

 There are several different types of migraines.
-The most common are the abdominal, basilar, complicated, cyclic, hemiplegic, nocturnal, ophthalmologic, and ocular migraine.
+The most common are abdominal, basilar, complicated, cyclic, hemiplegic, nocturnal, ophthalmologic, and ocular migraines.

-This type of headache is also referred to as “periodic syndrome”.
-Children with a family history of types of migraines are the ones most often diagnosed with this variant.
+This type of headache is also referred to as “periodic syndrome.”
+Children with a family history of these kinds of migraines are the ones most often diagnosed with this variant.
 Moderate abdominal pain is the most common characteristic.
 The pain can last between one and 72 hours.

-Most common in young adults, this variant of the types of migraine is associated with a visual aura.
-Dizziness, confusion, and hearing changes are symptoms.
+Most common in young adults, this variant of this type of migraine is associated with a visual aura.
+The symptoms are dizziness, confusion, and hearing changes.

 Chronic, recurring types of migraines are characterized as cyclic.
-To obtain this diagnosis, more than 10 headaches a month must be recorded.
+More than ten headaches a month must be recorded to obtain this diagnosis.

-Physical partial paralysis is common with a hemiplegic diagnosis.
-The paralysis most often affects one side of the body.
+Physical partial paralysis is familiar with a hemiplegic diagnosis.
+Paralysis most often affects one side of the body.
 The physical symptoms most often disappear when the headache subsides.

 This form of migraine should be differentiated from ocular migraines.
-One of the rarest diagnosis, Ophthalmoplegic Migraine.
-Patients that sufferer from this condition report that the symptoms and pain are centered around the eye.
+One of the rarest diagnoses is ophthalmoplegic migraine.
+Patients with this condition report that the symptoms and pain center around the eye.
 Patients suffering from pressure on eye nerves may be misdiagnosed with ophthalmoplegic headaches.

-This form of migraine is very rare.
-It involves seeing colors, flashing lights, or other visual changes, including the loss of some or all vision in one eye.
-The visual loss should last less than an hour and be followed by a typical migraine headache.
-However, other serious conditions can cause sudden loss of vision in one eye, so go to a doctor right away if you have vision changes.
+This form of migraine is sporadic.
+It involves seeing colors, flashing lights, or other visual changes, including losing some or all vision in one eye.
+A typical migraine headache should follow the visual loss, lasting less than an hour.
+However, other severe conditions can cause sudden vision loss in one eye, so go to a doctor immediately if you have vision changes.